-Circles of Empathy can help you approach these challenging conversations by suggesting the most important questions to ask, helping you explore your thoughts and feelings safely, and offering suggestions on how to preserve proper interpersonal boundaries.
+The Circles of Empathy practice suggests the most important questions to think about, helps us explore our thoughts and feelings safely, and while maintaining healthy interpersonal boundaries.

 ABOUT THE CIRCLES OF EMPATHY PRACTICE